 As features and functions continue to roll out for the Ultra Course View, the supported list will expand.

-- Folders: Limited to two sub-levels
+- Folders are limited to two sub-levels

-- Assignments using SafeAssign
+- Assignments with SafeAssign enabled

-- Unsupported question types are removed
+- Unsupported question types and test options are removed

 - Attempt data and submissions are removed during conversion